TimMangan/App-Info/docs/Windows/Adobe/AdobeReader DC/Package-AppV.md

-# Packaging ActivePython for AdobeReader DC
+# Packaging AdobeReader DC for App-V

 Adobe actively supports repackaging of Adobe Reader DC into App-V.  The vendor website includes a complete recipe.